 Annual dues will be charged and will be payable to the Treasurer.
 They shall be considered past-due 3 months after the due date and the benefits of membership shall then be suspended.
 The suspended member will have the right to reapply for membership upon payment of dues in arrears.
 The Membership Committee will process this applicant as a new applicant.

-ARTICLE XIV - Contracts, Checks, Deposits, and Gifts
+ARTICLE XV - Contracts, Checks, Deposits, Gifts, and Other Matters

 Section I. Contracts